LarsSchy/SMAC-M/README.md

    in the features.
 All NEWOBJ features will use the generic symbolization
  - The LEGLIN conditional symbol does not take into account the DISTANCE_TAGS value selected by the mariner and does not display the course.
+ - The OWNSHP will always symbolize as the OWNSHP01 symbol.

 ## Generating Symbolset